sneekz85cat/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-present potential for unexpected user behavior or errors.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Second, use time management techniques to plan out your day or week.
+Create a schedule for yourself, dividing your available time into blocks for specific tasks.
+Allocate time for breaks and downtime, as well, to keep yourself from getting overwhelmed.
+Following a structured schedule can help to reduce stress and improve your overall work-life balance.
+ - 来自NLP的机器回答